HEMA (store)

-HEMA (/nl/; originally an acronym for Hollandsche Eenheidsprijzen Maatschappij Amsterdam, "Standard Price Company of Holland, Amsterdam"), is a Dutch variety chain store.
-The chain is characterized by relatively low pricing of generic household goods, which are mostly made by and for the chain itself, often with an original design.
-The owner is Dutch billionaire Marcel Boekhoorn, who has lost control to bondholders.
+HEMA (/nl/; originally an acronym for Hollandsche Eenheidsprijzen Maatschappij Amsterdam, "Holland Unitary Pricing Company Amsterdam") is a Dutch variety chain store known by relatively low pricing of generic household goods.

+In 2023, the chain had almost 750 branches in 9 countries.
+Most of its products are manufactured by the chain itself – often featuring original designs.

 History

-The first HEMA opened in Amsterdam on 4 November 1926, set up by the owners of the luxury department store De Bijenkorf.
-Originally, as a price-point retailer at prime locations in town centres, goods were sold using standard prices (hence its name), with everything having a standard price of 10, 25 or 50 cents, and later also 75 and 100 cents.
+The first HEMA opened in Amsterdam on November 4, 1926, by Arthur Isaac and Leo Meijer, owners of the luxury department store De Bijenkorf.
 The relative economic boom in the Netherlands in the period 1900–1930 benefited HEMA.

+Originally, it functioned as a price-point retailer at prime locations in town centres, goods were sold using standard prices (hence its name), with everything having a standard price of 10, 25 or 50 cents, and later also 75 and 100 cents.

+Because the chain was associated with poor people due to its low prices, rich Dutch people didn't want to be seen there.
+These people corrupted the acronym to Hier Eet Men Afval (here people/men eat waste/trash).

+World War II

 During World War II, a number of Jewish employees (there was a relatively high number because of the Jewish roots of the company) were murdered by the Nazis during the Holocaust.
+The store was also associated with Jews being a, "Jewish business".
+Windows were smashed, antisemitic slogans were written on shops, etc. The chain even lost its Rotterdam branch during the bombings and reopened in Blijdorp.
+Mr S. Van der Sluis was the first Jewish employee to be captured by the SS and by 1942 all Jewish staff members were dismissed.

-This is commemorated every year by laying a wreath on 4 May, the Dutch Remembrance of the Dead, at the head office.
+In the beginning of the war HEMA had 2,036 employees and by the end, they had only 735.
+Additionally, Branches in Arnhem, Rotterdam, and Nijmegen were completely annihilated during the allied bombings.
+Those who were murdered in the concentration camps and all those who fell during that period are commemorated every year during a wreath laying ceremony on 4 May, the Dutch day of Remembrance of the Dead, at the head office.

+After World War II

 After World War II, the standard pricing model could not be sustained and was abandoned.
 A period of rapid expansion followed.
 Locations carry a wide variety of goods, including clothing, food, bicycle equipment, gardening tools, and office supplies.
+In the 1950's it became one of the first Dutch franchises.

+Since 1985 they have organized an annual student design competition the best known winner of which is the whistling kettle, Le Lapin, by 1990 winner Nikolai Carels where it has been sold in HEMA stores since 1991.
+The chains breakthrough and largest expansion came in 1997 when 20 branches opened at once.

+HEMA has since been sold and resold several times, once in 2007, again in 2018, and again in 2020.